ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/append-ts-data.markdown

 * In this sample we use the [first overload](../../../../document-extensions/timeseries/client-api/session-methods/append-ts-data#overload-1) to append an entry with a single value.
-  Though We tun a loop to append a few entries, all entries are appended in a single transaction when `SaveChanges()` is called.
+  Though We run a loop to append multiple entries, all entries are appended in a single transaction when `SaveChanges` is called.
    {CODE timeseries_region_TimeSeriesFor-Append-TimeSeries-Range@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 * In this sample we use the [second overload](../../../../document-extensions/timeseries/client-api/session-methods/append-ts-data#overload-2)